 Ayurveda offers a range of natural treatments for sciatica and lower back pain.
-Ayurvedic remedies and treatments for sciatica are mentioned in this article.
+Ayurvedic remedies and treatments for sciatica pain relief are mentioned in this article.

 Lower back pain and sciatica are common disorders affecting up to 80% of people during their lifetime.1

 According to Ayurveda, the lower back is ruled by a subtype of Vata known as Apana Vata or ‘downward flowing wind’.